How to Differentiate Between Back Pain and Hip Pain?

 - Musculature: Deep and superficial muscles provide stability and movement.

-- Nerves: The spinal nerves emerge from the spine and supply the surrounding structures.
+- Nerves: The spinal nerves exit the spine and supply the surrounding structures.

 The Hip